tlack/jiyi/README.md

 should not require me to buy a $299 per year discounted plan.
 I do not wish to receive a daily marketing BuzzMail with social commentary about Shania Twombley.

-Telegram lacks one layer of structural features added on top.
-Here's mine.

 ## how